cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2020/10/07 version 1.2.0
+    - Fix to skip the reinstallation when the virtual printer is latest.
+    - Update Ghostscript 9.53.3.
 * 2020/07/07 version 1.1.0
     - Fix to install and uninstall the CubePDF printer.
     - Change log4net to NLog.